JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 tags:
   - ""
 ---
-*Apologies for the day-late blog - my Sunday was insanely busy and I only found time to squeeze in what has been a ROLLERCOASTER of a week this Tuesday Monday night.
+*Apologies for the supah-late blog - my Sunday was insanely busy and I only found time to squeeze in what has been a ROLLERCOASTER of a week in bits and pieces each day.
 Anyway, excited to share everything that's transpired in my first full week in the city.
 It's hilarious how only a week has passed, and yet it feels like a lifetime ago.*

 "New York is intense."